 The scope of testing varies from functional testing to security testing.
 Penetration testing has evolved significantly as the number of mobile devices and users has grown, for example, android and iOS penetration testing.

-Mobile application penetration testing is done to gain access to sensitive data or disrupt the functionality of the app.
-The aim of penetration testing is to provide credible evidence of vulnerabilities in the system.
+Mobile application penetration testing is done to gain access to sensitive data or disrupt the app’s functionality.

 3. Web Application Penetration Testing

 Web application penetration testing is a process of figuring out the possibility of a hacker or a group of hackers gaining access to your web application.
 It is done to expose your web application’s vulnerabilities and prevent data breaches, identity theft, financial loss, and other negative consequences.

 The penetration tester usually tries to break the web application by looking for vulnerabilities such as SQL injection, cross-site scripting, and cross-site request forgery.
 The tester then identifies the vulnerabilities and checks if they can be used to gain access to information or control of the web app.

 Out of all pen testing types, web application penetration tests are the most commonly conducted and required type of pentest.
 It should be conducted by companies having any web assets.

 Why should you perform a web application pentest?